 During the trip, you can also hire porters to carry your bag-packs.
 This makes trekking a lot easier.
 Taking this into consideration, it is also advised to pack light and to only pack the necessary things you will need during the trip.
 The maximum amount a porter is capable of carrying is about 5 to 6 kg of weight per person.
 Similarly, the daily duration of trekking from one destination to the next is about 5 to 6 hours of trekking.
 The gain in elevation is much harder than the descent.
 That is why the initial trek to the base camp requires more stamina and longer duration than the descent back down the valley.

-The overall cost of an all-round EBC Trek includes the cost of permits, TIMS, guide, porter, accommodation, meals, and other miscellaneous things.
-The cost ranges from USD 1000 to USD 1200 per foreigner for an average trek of 13 to 16 days.
-Of course, this is an extrapolation of the trip, and the cost varies from one travel agency to the next, as well as solo travels.
+The overall cost of an all-around EBC Trek includes the cost of permits, TIMS, guide, porter, accommodation, meals, and other miscellaneous things.
+The cost ranges from USD 1000 to USD 1500 per foreigner for an average trek of 10 to 16 days.
+Of course, this is an extrapolation of the trip, and the cost varies from one travel agency to the next, as well as solo travel.